amirerfantim/Reviewfy/README.md

 - If the suspicion factor is below the threshold, the rating is processed normally.
 - The system applies only 20% of the older ratings each time to ensure that a sudden surge in ratings (like a spam attack) doesn't drastically alter the average score.

-Thanks for the clarification!
-Here’s the updated explanation for the **Hourly Rating Fluctuation** factor in the **Reviewfy** project, reflecting that the comparison is made with the same time on the previous day, rather than the previous hour:

 ### **Suspicion Factor Calculation Explained**

 The **suspicion factor** for each rating is calculated based on the following factors: